LPCIC/elpi/README.md

-The easiest way of embedding ELPI is by linking it using [findlib](http://projects.camlcity.org/projects/findlib.html) as in `ocamlfind opt -package elpi mycode.ml -o myprogram`.
+The easiest way of embedding ELPI is by linking it using [findlib](http://projects.camlcity.org/projects/findlib.html) as in `ocamlfind opt -package elpi -linkpkg mycode.ml -o myprogram`.
 The API the host application can use to drive ELPI is documented in the [API.mli](src/API.mli) file ([html rendering](https://lpcic.github.io/elpi/elpi/Elpi/index.html)).
 The [Builtin.ml](src/builtin.ml) file contains example of